PratimaPanigrahi/FlipCard_Flutter/README.md

 ```

-# Optional: Build for Release
+## Optional: Build for Release
 ```bash
 flutter build apk --release
 ```
 ## Open in VS Code / Android Studio:
-Navigate to the project folder.
+-Navigate to the project folder.
-Open the project and hit the Run
+-Open the project and hit the Run
-▶️ button or use the terminal.
+-▶️ button or use the terminal.

 ---